 Social Security (Income Stream #2)

-Social Security Benefits will provide a guaranteed income and survival benefits for your spouse when you die.
+Social Security Benefits will provide your spouse a guaranteed income and survival benefits when you die.
 However, your social security income will depend on your earnings history and the age at which you begin receiving benefits.

 At age 72, if you’ve worked for 35 years, you can expect to receive around $2,700 monthly from Social Security, with a potential increase of up to 8% each year due to cost-of-living adjustments.

-To ensure these costs are as manageable as possible, it’s essential to use resources like Medicare and a long-term care policy.
+To ensure these costs are as manageable as possible, using resources like Medicare and a long-term care policy is essential.
 By utilizing both sources of coverage, retirees can save on the high cost of care to enjoy their retirement years without worrying about paying hefty bills.

-Medicare provides coverage for hospital visits, doctor visits, preventive care, durable medical equipment, prescription drugs, and more.
+Medicare covers hospital visits, doctor visits, preventive care, durable medical equipment, and prescription drugs.
 With the right plan, retirees can receive quality care from healthcare providers of their choice.
 To have complete security for health-related expenses into retirement, seniors should research the advantages of enrolling in a comprehensive Medicare plan.

 According to the United Department Of Health and Human Services (HHS), retirees have a 70% chance of needing long-term care at some point in their lifetimes, but what’s even more daunting is that such care can be expensive.
-Therefore, the elderly should be aware of this situation to prepare financially for its potential occurrence.
+Therefore, older people should be aware of this situation to prepare financially for its potential occurrence.

 Long-term care insurance supplements the cost of a nursing home, assisted living facility, or home health care, which can quickly deplete your savings and become costly.